scrapinghub/shub/docs/deploy-custom-image.rst

     $ shub image upload --username johndoe --password yourpass

-Container works locally but fails in scrapy cloud
+Container works locally but fails in Scrapy Cloud
 -------------------------------------------------

 Prior to running ``start-crawl`` in Scrapy Cloud, some configurations are set to ensure we can run an isolated process.
 This can lead to issues that are quite hard to debug and find the root cause.
-To aid in this process, below you willl find some steps that are quite similar to what actually runs in scrapy cloud.
+To aid in this process, below you will find some steps that are quite similar to what actually runs in Scrapy Cloud.

-Run your container in interactive with ``bash`` (or any other terminal that is available).
+Run your container in interactive mode with ``bash`` (or any other terminal that is available).
 Please replace the 2 occurrences of ``<SPIDER-NAME>`` with the actual spider that is to run::